 All readings and assignments are due at the start of the class date for which they are assigned.
-In the schedule below, T indicates readings in the textbook, O indicates readings available online via Blackboard.
+In the schedule below, \mathbf{T} indicates readings in the textbook, \mathbf{O} indicates readings available online via Blackboard.
+Unless otherwise noted in the schedule below, all assignments must be submitted by 9:45 AM on the due date.